 The specific KPIs are the purchase of equipment and vehicles for Community Violence Interventions and Public Health.
 The Division of Police purchased 27 desktop computers to help fill gaps in basic patrol and detective units.
 As to output and outcome measures, these computers allow the officers to enter reports including supplemental reports, enter evidence items especially gun information, check to see if there are any warrants or criminal history of the subject and to complete their daily duties in an efficient manner for proper record keeping.
-Funding was allocated for the Real Time Crime Center, which includes the enhancement and installation of 38 video surveillance cameras throughout the City Of Cleveland.
+Funding was allocated for the Real Time Crime Center, which includes the enhancement and installation of 38 video surveillance cameras throughout the City of Cleveland.
 The specific KPIs are the cameras installed in high pedestrian and vehicle traffic areas.
 These funds will help purchase an additional 266 surveillance cameras at new locations.
-As to output and outcome measures, these locations will help in the deterrence of criminal activity and serve as vital components of incident response and event recreation.
-The locations were also selected to assist with the stabilization of neighborhood business districts, corridors, parks and recreation centers.
-These data to be updated in future Performance Reports.
+In 2022, the Division of Police arrested 348 people in relation to violence crime activity, confiscated 169 guns, and issued 106 search warrants.
+Expanded capacity through vehicles and equipment, as listed above, allowed the Division to deploy a number of violent crime reduction initiatives, such as 2 district-specific details each month, social media reporting to track criminal behavior, and the highly successful wheels down initiative, which resulted in 15 felony arrests, 2 firearm confiscations, 30 citations, and 15 vehicle confiscations.